parflow/parflow/README.md

 ### Step 1: Setup

+**The instructions here are DEPRECATED!
+Refer to README.cmake to build this branch please!**

 Decide where you wish to install Parflow and associated libraries.

 Set the environment variable `PARFLOW_DIR` to your chosen location: